Shuvomoy/shuvomoy.github.io/index.md

 Hello world!
 I am a fourth year Ph.D. student at the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).

-I use computer-assisted design methodologies to find provably fastest algorithms for large-scale optimization and machine learning.
-In particular, I have demonstrated that the problem of finding the fastest algorithm is itself equivalent to solving another [practically tractable optimization problem](https://arxiv.org/abs/2203.07305).
+I am broadly interested in developing efficient algorithms for large-scale optimization and machine learning problems.
+In particular, I have proposed  [a unified methodology](https://link.springer.com/article/10.1007/s10107-023-01973-1) to construct provably optimal algorithms for optimization and machine learning, where I have demonstrated that the problem of finding the fastest algorithm is itself equivalent to solving another practically tractable optimization problem.
 I have proposed and implemented an efficient algorithm (open source implementation [here](https://github.com/Shuvomoy/BnB-PEP-code)) to solve this optimization problem to certifiable global optimality, with its optimal solution representing the fastest algorithm.
-This computer-assisted approach is highly versatile and can be applied across a wide range of disparate domains, ranging from the discovery of [novel mathematical convergence proofs](https://arxiv.org/abs/2301.01530) to the development of sustainable and energy-efficient transportation systems (ongoing industry project).
+I have found applications of this methodology in discovering [provably fastest algorithms for large-scale optimization](https://arxiv.org/abs/2305.15704), constructing [novel mathematical proofs for widely used algorithms lacking such results](https://arxiv.org/pdf/2301.01530.pdf), and finally promoting sustainable transportation systems in an ongoing industry project.
+In terms of industry impact, my [research on energy-efficient transportation](https://www.sciencedirect.com/science/article/pii/S0191261516304830) has been implemented in the largest installed base of communication based train control systems worldwide.

 I obtained my M.A.Sc.
 (GPA 4.00/4.00) from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
 After that, I worked as a researcher at the Research & Technology Department of [Thales Canada](https://www.thalesgroup.com/en/americas/canada) for almost three years.
-My [research on sustainable railway transportation](https://www.sciencedirect.com/science/article/pii/S0191261516304830) has been integrated with the largest installed base of communication based train control systems worldwide.
 Previously, I obtained my B.Sc. in Electrical and Electronic Engineering from [Bangladesh University of Engineering and Technology](http://www.buet.ac.bd/).

 ## News